michihodges/webpack-basics/README.md

 # Webpack Content
-Setup template for an Express and Webpack based app
+Setup template for an Express and Webpack based app.

 1. [Node and NPM](#node-and-npm)